Cranberry Bread Recipe

 Expert tip

+Also, they add moisture to the bread, so bake the bread for a few extra minutes than you would if using fresh cranberries.
 Dried cranberries can be rehydrated by soaking them in water.
 It takes about 10 or 15 minutes.
-I usually cover them with water in a bowl, put them in the microwave for one minute, and then let them soak for 10 minutes.
-However, try using orange juice or some other kind of juice for more flavor.
-Or add sugar to the water.
+I usually cover them with water in a bowl, microwave them for one minute, and then let them soak for 10 minutes.
+However, try using orange juice or another type of juice for more flavor.

 Recipe variations and add-ins: